-2Whenever a new packet enters the TCP congestion window, TCP transmits it to the network coding module, which then adds it to the coding window.
+&lt;sup>2Whenever a new packet enters the TCP congestion window, TCP transmits it to the network coding module, which then adds it to the coding window.
 Thus, the coding window is related to the TCP layer's congestion window but generally not identical to it.
 For example, the coding window will still hold packets that were transmitted earlier by TCP, but are no longer in the congestion window because of a reduction of the window size by TCP.
 However, this is not a problem because involving more packets in the linear combination will only increase its chances of being innovative.

-- 1. Set NUM to 0. - 2.
-Wait state: If any of the following events occurs, respond as follows; else, wait. - 3.
-Packet arrives from TCP sender: - a) If the packet is a control packet used for connection management, deliver it to the IP layer and return to wait state. - b) If packet is not already in the coding window, add it to the coding window. - c) Set NUM = NUM + R. (R = redundancy factor) - d) Repeat the following |NUM| times: - i) Generate a random linear combination of the packets in the coding window. - ii) Add the network coding header specifying the set of packets in the coding window and the coefficients used for the random linear combination. - iii) Deliver the packet to the IP layer. - e) Set NUM := fractional part of NUM. - f) Return to the wait state. - ACK arrives from receiver: Remove the ACKed packet from the coding buffer and hand over the ACK to the TCP sender. - 2) Receiver side: On the receiver side, the algorithm again has to respond to two types of events: the arrival of a packet from the source, and the arrival of ACKs from the TCP sink. - 1.
-Wait state: If any of the following events occurs, respond as follows; else, wait. - ACK arrives from TCP sink: If the ACK is a control packet for connection management, deliver it to the IP layer and return to the wait state; else, ignore the ACK. - 3.
-Packet arrives from source side: - Remove the network coding header and retrieve the coding vector. - b) Add the coding vector as a new row to the existing coding coefficient matrix, and perform Gaussian elimination to update the set of seen packets. - c) Add the payload to the decoding buffer.
-Perform the operations corresponding to the Gaussian elimination, on the buffer contents.
-If any packet gets decoded in the process, deliver it to the TCP sink and remove it from the buffer. - d) Generate a new TCP ACK with sequence number equal to that of the oldest unseen packet.
+packet from the source and the arrival of ACKs from the TCP sink.

+- Wait state: If any of the following events occurs, respond as follows; else, wait. - ACK arrives from TCP sink: If the ACK is a control packet for connection management, deliver it to the IP layer and return to the wait state; else, ignore the ACK. - 3) Packet arrives from source side. - a) Remove the network coding header and retrieve the coding vector. - b) Add the coding vector as a new row to the existing coding coefficient matrix, and perform Gauss-Jordan elimination to update the set of seen packets. - c) Add the payload to the decoding buffer.
+Perform the operations corresponding to the Gauss-Jordan elimination, on the buffer contents.
+If any packet gets decoded in the process, deliver it to the TCP sink and remove it from the buffer. - Generate a new TCP ACK with sequence number equal to that of the oldest unseen packet.

-C. Soundness of the protocol
+C. Soundness of the Protocol

 We argue that our protocol guarantees reliable transfer of information.
 In other words, every packet in the packet stream generated by the application at the source will be delivered eventually to the application at the sink.
-We observe that the acknowledgment mechanism ensures that the coding module at the sender does not remove a packet from the coding window unless it has been ACKed, i.e., unless it has been seen by the sink.
+We observe that the ACK mechanism ensures that the coding module at the sender does not remove a packet from the coding window unless it has been acknowledged, i.e., unless it has been seen by the sink.
 Thus, we only need to argue that if all packets in a file have been seen, then the file can be decoded at the sink.

-Theorem 1.
-From a file of n packets, if every packet has been seen, then every packet can also be decoded.
+Theorem 1: From a file of n packets, if every packet has been seen, then every packet can also be decoded.